 Many retailers will want a self installing app package.
 Use SteamPipe to create a retail install package based on the depots and install script you already created for Steam.
 You can customize the installer with your own graphics and sounds appropriate to your brand.

 If you can't or don't want to deliver the install package, you can simply deliver a Steam activation code (a.k.a.
-CD key) with instructions for redeeming the code on Steam.
+Steam key) with instructions for redeeming the code on Steam.